-al

 In chemistry, the suffix -al is the IUPAC nomenclature used in organic chemistry to form names of aldehydes containing the -(CO)H group in the systematic form.
 It was extracted from the word "aldehyde".
-With the exception of chemical compounds having a higher priority than it, all aldehydes is named with -al, such as 'propanal'.
+With the exception of chemical compounds having a higher priority than it, all aldehydes are named using -al, such as 'propanal'.
 Some aldehydes also have common names, such as formaldehyde for methanal, acetaldehyde for ethanal.
 Benzaldehyde does not have a systematic form with -al.